The Constitution Is the Crisis

 In addition to the barriers set out by Article V, one might emphasize the degree to which the national Constitution, unlike its 50 state counterparts, is revered and often treated as the equivalent of a sacred text.
 But, even so, one can wonder if the country might have a more serious (and long overdue) discussion of the need for constitutional reform if doing so were thought to be possible.
 Of course, it is not only the case that the country could do better in terms of a serious public discussion.
 It in fact did do better a full century ago, when, in the span of less than a decade, the country ratified four amendments.

-The county celebrated Constitution Day earlier this month, on September 17.
+The country celebrated Constitution Day earlier this month, on September 17.
 I am quite happy to celebrate the Framers themselves, but that is very different from mindless endorsement of their handiwork.
 America today seems utterly unable to emulate what is truly most admirable in the model they set for us—their audacity in rising up first against British oppression and then against what they described as the “imbecility” of the Articles of Confederation, America’s first (and almost completely forgotten) constitution.
 They had no illusions that they were creating a perfect political order.
 And yet, the public treats them as demigods who must be followed blindly more than two centuries later.
 They knew better, and so should we.

 This story is part of the project “The Battle for the Constitution,” in partnership with the National Constitution Center.